neondatabase/website/content/docs/guides/branch-restore.md

 ![branch restore backup branch](/docs/guides/branch_restore_backup_file.png)

 To make sure you choose the right restore point, we encourage you to use Time Travel Assist _before_ running a restore job, but the backup branch is there if you need it.
 If you do need to revert your changes, you can manually make the backup branch your primary branch using the steps described in [Branching - Point in time restore](/docs/guides/branching-pitr#change-your-primary-branch).

 <Admonition type="note">
 Restoring to another branch is coming soon.
 See our [roadmap](/docs/introduction/roadmap).
 Once available, you will be able to restore to any other branch, including this restore backup, using a similar one-click operation.
 </Admonition>

-### How to run time travel queries
+### Performing time travel queries

 Here is how to use the Time Travel Assist SQL editor: